wp-plugins/bne-testimonials/readme.txt

 Contributors: bluenotes
 Tags: testimonials, flexslider, feedback, reviews Requires at least: 3.7
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 1.6.3
+Stable tag: 1.6.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display testimonials and reviews on any page as a list or slider using shortcodes or provided widgets.
+Display testimonials and reviews on any page as a list or slider using a shortcodes or provided widgets.

 == Description ==

 Adds a new Post Type to display Testimonials on your website as a list or slider (flexslider).
-Each testimonial includes a title, featured image, tagline, website, and message and includes a custom taxonomy to build your testimonials into different groups (categories).
+Each testimonial includes a title, featured image, tagline, website, message, and includes a custom taxonomy to seperate your testimonials into different groups (categories).
 Supports multiple uses on any page or post.

 Available Shortcodes: [bne_testimonials_list] & [bne_testimonials_slider].
 Also includes widget versions of the list and slider display.
+Want to see a live demo?
+Check out [website](http://www.bluenotesentertainment.com/products/testimonials-wordpress-pro/ "BNE Testimonials PRO").
+You can see how the list and slider displays will look including different image styles.
+Free version does not include Masonry or form submission.

 = Display your testimonials as a List =
 The list view allows you display your testimonials in a unified format must like an archive blog page.
 You can specify when elements are now shown and the style of the testimonial photo (featured image).
 You can also arrange your testimonials based on publish date, name, or random.
 Set your testimonials into categories to display multiple instances throughout your page.
+Use the shortcode [bne_testimonials_list]

 = Display your testimonials as a Slider =
 The slider version is built using Flexslider.js.
 Does everything as the list view but as a slideshow using either Fade or Slide transitions.
 Set your testimonials into categories to display multiple instances throughout your page.
+Use the shortcode [bne_testimonials_slider]

 = Upgrade to the Pro Version! =
 We have a PRO version of BNE Testimonials on our [website](http://www.bluenotesentertainment.com/products/testimonials-wordpress-pro/ "BNE Testimonials PRO").
-The Pro version adds a 3rd view, Masonry, and a front-end user form to submit new testimonials with admin notifications.
+The Pro version adds a 3rd view, Masonry, and a front-end form to submit new testimonials with admin notifications.
+In addition, more developer tools, support, and page pagination for list and masonry.